-Mayak eggs.
-This dish will literally make you excited to get out of your bed in the morning.
+Mayak Eggs.
+This dish literally makes me excited to get out of bed in the morning.
 Soft boiled eggs left to marinate overnight in a sweet, salty and slightly spicy marinade.
 And then all that anticipation starts…

 Warning!!
 This material is very addictive… EAT WITH CAUTION!